 Smooth, emotive suspension and high performance driving characteristics were considered two of the highest priority subsystems for bringing this product to life; to give the robot smooth motion that could truly recreate the animator's intent was absolutely critical.
 So prototyping these subsystems received many man-months of attention.

-“We were having non-stop issues with gear teeth breaking and not coming in smooth,” explains Doug.
+“We were having non-stop issues with gear teeth breaking and not coming in smooth,” said Webster.
 “We were developing these really tiny 0.3 mm gears in both the suspension and drive gear boxes to save space and with our internal 3D printers it just wasn’t going well.”

 At this point, the team turned to Fictiv to expand their prototyping capabilities.

-“We were looking for a partner that could help us expand our material choices, and that’s where Fictiv stepped in,” Doug shares.
+“We were looking for a partner that could help us expand our material choices, and that’s where Fictiv stepped in,” said Webster

 "We were prototyping so fast so if we waited even two weeks for parts, the design would’ve changed.
 Fictiv was able to provide rapid turnaround."